SQLMesh macros

 Macro systems are based on string substitution.
 The macro system scans code files, identifies special characters that signify macro content, and replaces the macro elements with other text.

-In a general sense, that is the entire functionality templating systems.
+In a general sense, that is the entire functionality of templating systems.
 They have tools that provide control flow logic (if-then) and other functionality, but that functionality is solely to support substituting in the correct strings.

 Templating systems are intentionally agnostic to the programming language being templated, and most of them work for everything from blog posts to HTML to SQL.